ArdentHeavyIndustries/straightedge-gps-firmware/README.md

 You should now be able to upload one of the firmwares to the boards.
 Some screenshots of the process are available in the [Adafruit Arduino IDE setup guide](https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-6-x-ide) and the [Adafruit Trinket Setting Up with Arduino IDE guide](https://learn.adafruit.com/introducing-trinket/setting-up-with-arduino-ide).

+## Install real, production firmware

+Open the trinket-straightedge directory and then open the trinket-straightedge.ino file using Arduino.app.
+Compile it with the "verify" (check-mark) button on the Arduino IDE.

+In Arduino > Preferences..., check the box for "Show verbose output during:" "upload".

+The Arduino IDE window is split into two panes.
+Drag the divider between the panes to make the lower pane with the black background larger (at least half the window).
+This lower pane should be filled with messages from the compiler.

+Connect a trinket-GPS assembly to your computer with a microUSB cable.
+Hopefully, you can see a red light on the trinket that is almost entirely covered by black nail polish.
+Push and release the reset button on the trinket, and when its red light starts blinking, within a few seconds of restart, hit the "upload" (arrow) button on the Arduino IDE.

+The upload should print lots of orange text from "avrdude."
+At the end, it should print

+    avrdude: verifying ...
+    avrdude: 5270 bytes of flash verified

+    avrdude done.
+Thank you.

+If instead you see an error, the upload failed and the trinket probably lost the software it needs to receive new programs over USB.
+You can unplug the trinket and re-try the upload, but this often fails.

+After the firmware is uploaded, unplug the microUSB.

 ## Assembly test

 To test the trinket-GPS assembly, download the trinket-gps-assembly-test directory, with trinket-gps-assembly-test.ino inside it.
 Compile it with the "verify" button on the Arduino IDE.